How and Where to Rent Children’s Clothing

 Peer-to-Peer Rental Platforms

-Platforms like My Wardrobe HQ work more like clothing libraries.
-You browse listings from other parents or small boutiques, pay for what you need, and borrow for a set period.
+My Wardrobe HQ is a clothing library.
+Brose listings from other parents or small boutiques, pay for what you need, and borrow for a set period.
+When you’re done, return the clothes following instructions provided.

-Local Baby and Children’s Boutiques
+Local Children’s Clothes Renting Boutiques

 Libraries and Community Sharing Schemes